John Capozzi: Green Home in Hillcrest

+Solar energy was not new to Capozzi, as his parents installed solar in their home in 1976.

 Green Power Advocacy

-In 2010 Capozzi, as an active DC SUN member, filed a shareholder resolution with Pepco to force the company to reduce total greenhouse gas emissions from products and operations.
+Since 2010 Capozzi, has been an active DC SUN member, filed a shareholder resolution with Pepco to force the company to reduce total greenhouse gas emissions from products and operations.
 He was quoted by a District of Columbia advocacy group, The Fight Back, as saying, "If they were making more money through solar then maybe they would have had more capacity to do a better job with reliability."

 Personal life

-He previously worked for BRMi Consulting as a Recruitment Manager.
-Currently, Capozzi works for the Office of the Chief Technology Officer of the District of Columbia as a Project Manager.
+He previously worked for BRMi Consulting as a Recruitment Manager, and has worked for the D.C.
+Office of the Chief Technology Officer of the District of Columbia with human resources, community outreach, and digital in conclusion.